dustinspecker/generator-ng-poly/README.md

 **A module value of `app` will add the new components to the module defined in app.js or app.coffee.**
 * * *

-**Examples are shown with HTML, LESS, JavaScript, and UI Router as the app configuration.**
+**Examples are shown with HTML, LESS, JavaScript, Jasmine, and UI Router as the app configuration.**

 ### App
 Asks for application name and language preferences to scaffold out an application with a home module.
 It will also ask if tests should be placed in the `app/` or `tests/` directory.
 It'll ask for some additional Bower dependencies and then install npm and Bower dependencies.